 False: Diabetes is not contagious, which means you can't get it from another person.
 Scientists don't know exactly how people get type 1 diabetes, but think it may be associated with something in the environment, like a virus.
 But even coming into contact with such a virus doesn't mean someone will definitely get diabetes.
 People with type 1 diabetes have to inherit genes that make them more likely to get diabetes.

 People with diabetes can feel when their blood sugar levels are high or low.

 False: You may feel certain symptoms (like weakness or fatigue) if your blood sugar levels are high or low, but the only way to know your blood sugar levels for sure is to test them.
 People who don't test regularly may have blood sugar levels that are high enough to damage the body without them even realizing it.

 All people with diabetes need to take insulin.

 False: All people with type 1 diabetes have to take insulin injections because their pancreases don't make insulin anymore.
 Some, but not all, people with type 2 diabetes have to take insulin — with or without other diabetes medications — to manage their blood sugar levels.

 Insulin cures diabetes.

-False: Diabetes is a condition that you manage with insulin, but insulin can't cure it.
+False: Diabetes is a condition that is managed with insulin, but insulin can't cure it.
 Insulin helps get glucose (pronounced: GLOO-kose) out of the blood and into the cells, where it's used for energy.
-This helps to keep your blood sugar levels under control, but taking insulin doesn't correct the reason why diabetes developed, nor does it make the diabetes go away.
+This helps to keep blood sugar levels under control, but doesn't correct the reason why diabetes developed or make the diabetes go away.

 Pills for diabetes are a form of insulin.